Challenges in the Life of Justin Verlander in a Detailed Timeline

 2012: Cy Young Award Runner-Up

-Following the 2016 season, Justin Verlander was a finalist for the American League Cy Young Award.
-He finished second in the voting to Rick Porcello by a narrow margin, receiving 14 first-place votes but being left off two ballots.
-This was the second-closest vote in history, compared to the 2012 AL Cy Young race Verlander lost.
+Following the 2016 season, Justin Verlander was a finalist for the American League Cy Young Award, ultimately finishing second in voting to Rick Porcello.
+The vote was the second-closest in history (to the 2012 AL Cy Young race Verlander lost).

 January 9, 2014: Core Muscle Surgery

 On January 9, 2014, Justin Verlander underwent core muscle surgery.
-The Tigers initially projected that he might miss Opening Day as a result of the surgery.
+The Tigers projected that Verlander might miss Opening Day but he eventually recovered in time for training camp in February 2014.

 2014: First Half Struggles

-Justin Verlander started the 2015 season on the disabled list due to a right triceps strain, ending his streak of seven consecutive Opening Day starts for the Tigers.
-This was the first time Verlander had been placed on the DL in his major league career.
+In 2015, Justin Verlander started the season on the disabled list due to a right triceps strain, ending his streak of seven consecutive Opening Day starts for the Tigers.
+This marked the first time Verlander had been placed on the DL in his major league career.

-In 2018, Justin Verlander mentioned that he had not fully recovered from the core surgery during the 2014 season, which he believed contributed to production that was inferior to his career norms.
+In 2018, Justin Verlander mentioned that he had not fully recovered from the core surgery during the 2014 season, contributing to production inferior to his career norms.

 On March 17, 2020, Justin Verlander underwent surgery on his right groin, which required six weeks of recovery.
-This occurred around the same time that the MLB season was delayed due to the COVID-19 pandemic.
+This occurred around the same time as the season delay due to the COVID-19 pandemic.

-On September 30, 2020, Justin Verlander underwent Tommy John surgery, causing him to miss the remainder of the 2020 season and all of the 2021 season.
+On September 30, 2020, Justin Verlander underwent Tommy John surgery.
+He confirmed this news on September 19th via his Instagram account, stating that he would miss the remainder of the 2020 season and all of the 2021 season.

 In 2020, Justin Verlander suffered an arm injury that required Tommy John surgery, sidelining him for 2020 and 2021.